quocduy1234231/Vietnamese-Text-Summarization-Translation/README.md

 # Vietnamese Text Summarization & Machine Translation
-### _A Personal Deep Learning Project using Transformers, GPT, and Reinforcement Learning_

 This project explores how modern NLP models can **summarize Vietnamese text** and **translate English ↔ Vietnamese**, while also experimenting with how **Reinforcement Learning (RL)** can improve model quality and output stability.